drocheam/optrace/docs/source/usage/elements.rst

    RS = ot.RaySource(circ, polarization="List", pol_angles=[0, 45, 90], pol_probs=[0.5, 0.25, 0.25])

-Lastly, a user defined function can be set with  :python:`polarization="Function"` and the :python:`pol_func` parameter.
+Lastly, a user defined function is set with  :python:`polarization="Function"` and the :python:`pol_func` parameter.
 This parameter takes angles in range :math:`[0, ~2 \pi]` and returns a normalized or unnormalized probability.

 Above we talked how for instance for :python:`polarization="x"` the rays are parallel to the x-axis.
 However, depending on their actual ray orientation this isn't always the case.
-Read about what the angles mean for rays not parallel to the optical axis in <>.
+Read about what the angles mean for rays not parallel to the optical axis in :numref:`polarization_sampling`.

 .. testcode::